 The genitofemoral nerve supplies sensation via the femoral branch and motor innervation via the genital branch.
-The cremasteric reflex occurs because of genitofemoral nerve innervation, which supplies the superior medial aspect of the thigh.
-In at least 50% of individuals, there is some variation in how the genitofemoral nerve travels within the retroperitoneum are ultimately entering into the inguinal canal.
-Variation is also found at the level of bifurcation into genital and femoral branches.
+The cremasteric reflex is a function of genitofemoral nerve innervation, as it supplies sensation to the superior medial aspect of the thigh.
+In at least 50% of individuals, there is some variation in the course of the genitofemoral nerve as it travels within the retroperitoneum and ultimately entering into the inguinal canal.
+Variation is also found at the level of its bifurcation into genital and femoral branches.

-The genitofemoral nerve is formed in the midsection of the psoas muscle by the union of branches from the anterior rami of lumbar 1 and lumbar two spinal nerves.
+The genitofemoral nerve is formed in the midsection of the psoas muscle by the union of branches from the anterior rami of L1 and L2 nerve roots.
 The nerve then courses inferiorly within the psoas muscle and finally emerges on the anterior surface of the muscle distally.
 The nerve then descends inferiorly in the retroperitoneum along the psoas major muscle and just courses deeper and on the left to the gonadal vessels, ureter and the ileocolic vein and artery.

 Just before the nerve reaches the inguinal ligament, both the right and left genitofemoral nerves perforate the psoas fascia, and then divide into the femoral and genital branches.

 The genital branch of the genitofemoral nerve enters the inguinal canal via the deep inguinal ring.
 In males, the genital branch supplies the scrotal skin and cremaster.
 In females, the genital branch is accompanied by the round ligament of the uterus and supplies sensation to the labia majora and mons pubis.